-- (1) In GENERAL.-A person entering into an agreement described in subsection (b)(3) incurs an active duty service obligation. - - (A) In General.-Except as provided in subparagraph (B), the length of the obligation under paragraph (1) shall be determined under regulations prescribed by the Secretary.
+- (1) IN GENERAL.-A person entering into an agreement described in subsection (b)(3) incurs an active duty service obligation. - (2) Length of obligation determined under regulations.-

+(A) In GENERAL.-Except as provided in subparagraph (B), the length of the obligation under paragraph (1) shall be determined under regulations prescribed by the Secretary.